Sparkomatic/figma-variables-broken-reference-checker/README.md

 - **Design System Maintenance**: Find and fix broken references after reorganizing variables
 - **Team Collaboration**: Ensure all team members are using valid variable references
 - **Quality Assurance**: Prevent broken references from reaching production
+- **Universal Compatibility**: Works with any variable naming convention or collection structure

 ## Features

-- **Comprehensive Scanning**: Checks all variable types (primitive, semantic, component)
+- **Universal Scanning**: Checks all variables regardless of naming conventions or collection structure
+- **Collection-Based Grouping**: Results are organized by variable collection for easy navigation
 - **Theme-Aware**: Shows which theme/mode has the broken reference
 - **Detailed Information**: Displays variable names, IDs, and referenced variable names
-- **User-Friendly UI**: Clear, organized results with filtering by variable type
+- **User-Friendly UI**: Clear, organized results with filtering by collection

 ## How to Use

 1. **Install the Plugin**: Add it to your Figma plugins
 2. **Run the Scan**: Execute the plugin in any Figma document with variables
-3. **Review Results**: The plugin will show all broken references with detailed information
+3. **Review Results**: The plugin will show all broken references organized by collection
 4. **Fix Issues**: Use the information provided to recreate missing variables or update references

 ## Output Format